-There's something wonderfully nostalgic about kids getting a thrill from a ride on a carousel.
+A ride on one of these carousels in NYC makes for a wonderfully nostalgic outing.
 It's the simplest of amusement park attractions, and there are more than a dozen merry-go-rounds in New York City alone.
 It's easy to stumble upon them on your next park outing if you know where to look.

-Each city carousel offers a unique spin on this traditional kiddie ride, from harbor views to a ride inside an iridescent fish.
+Each of these New York City carousels offers a unique spin on this traditional kiddie ride, from harbor views to a ride inside an iridescent fish.
 We've rounded up the best merry-go-rounds in all five boroughs.
 Find more rides, games, and entertainment in our Guide to Amusement Parks and Water Parks in NYC.

 Open May-October; hours vary